-Another difficulty arises when fluctuations in demand are larger than anticipated by the Poisson assumption.
-Although natural and convenient from a mathematical viewpoint, the Poisson assumption often fails to be confirmed in practice.
+A related yet fundamental difficulty arises when fluctuations in demand are larger than anticipated by the Poisson assumption.
+In this case, the Poisson assumption is wrong, and standard QED rules need to be modified, even when there is an infinite amount of data.
+Indeed, although natural and convenient from a mathematical viewpoint, the Poisson assumption often fails to be confirmed in practice.
 A deterministic arrival rate implies that the demand over any given period is a Poisson random variable, whose variance equals its expectation.
 A growing number of empirical studies of service systems shows that the variance of demand typically exceeds the mean significantly, see \cite{Avramidis:2004,Bassamboo2010,Bassamboo2009,Brown2005,Chen2001,Gans2003,Gurvich2010,koolejongbloed,kimwhitt,maman,Mehrotra2010,Robbins2010,Steckley2009,Zan2012}.
 The feature that variability is higher than one expects from the Poisson assumption is referred to as \textit{overdispersion}.

 Due to its inherent connection with the CLT, the square-root rule relies heavily on the premise that the variance of the number of jobs entering the system over a period of time is of the same order as the mean.
 Subsequently, when stochastic models do not take into account overdispersion, resulting performance estimates are likely to be overoptimistic.
-The system then ends up being underprovisioned, which possibly causes severe performance problems, particularly in critical loading.
+The system then ends up being under-provisioned, which possibly causes severe performance problems, particularly in critical loading.
 To deal with overdispersion, existing capacity sizing rules like the square-root rule need to be modified in order to incorporate a correct hedge against (increased) variability.
 Following our findings in Section \ref{sec:properties}, the following adapted capacity allocation rule may be proposed